kostya/myc/README.md

 | myc-c(default, clang) | 1863ms | 60.0s |
 | myc-c(final, clang) | 3139ms | 53.7s |

 To get clean measurements, I saved all IR files generated by mycc: `mycc file.c d > file.myc` into the [LangArena/myc](https://github.com/kostya/LangArena/tree/master/myc) directory.
-This removes libclang overhead and double IR conversion (current mycc pain points described above) from the measurements.
+This removes libclang overhead and double IR conversion (current mycc pain points) from the measurements.
 Essentially, this is pure Myc IR -> binary compilation time, without the C parser for LangArena benchmark.

-If you write a good fast parser for C, it would add ~300-400ms to the compilation time (estimated from cproc results).
-All build time measurements above are single-threaded, without caches.
+You could argue that comparing without C parsing isn't fair.
+And you'd be right.
+But let's be honest - mycc's C parsing is very rough (POC, 3 weeks, libclang).
+If I write a proper fast parser for C like cproc did, it would add an estimated ~400ms to the compilation time (based on cproc minus myc-qbe results).
+But I don't want to invest time in the C frontend right now - mycc is a POC, a tool to generate IR for testing Myc.

 Did I beat clang and gcc like I originally wanted?
-On runtime alone — no. But on compile time vs runtime ratio — I think I did.
+On runtime alone - no. But on compile time vs runtime ratio - I think I did.
 At least this result satisfy me.
 Just keep in mind you'd need to add C parsing time (~400ms est.) to build time.

 Steps to reproduce (work on linux64, failed to link on macos arm64):